IISD-ELA/info-sheets/README.md

 Welcome!
 This is a repository where info sheets for several datasets for the IISD-ELA can be found.

-Clicking on of the links below will bring you to the respective infosheet, otherwise use the directory to navigate on the left.
+Clicking on of the links below will bring you to the respective infosheet, otherwise use the directory to navigate.

 ### Biology